 Canon EF 50mm f/1.8 STM

-At around £129 / $125, Canon’s EF 50mm f/1.8 STM is a very enticing choice for Canon DSLR users.
+At such a cheap price, Canon’s EF 50mm f/1.8 STM is a very enticing choice for Canon DSLR users.
 While lenses at this price don’t produce the height of sharpness, they’re not bad and they enable you to get better shots than the average kit lens in gloomy conditions.

 We took the lens for a spin in our full Canon EF 50mm f/1.8 STM review.
 Can a £129 DSLR lens really be all that?
 We found that the lens actually strikes a pretty much perfect balance for the price, punching above its weight in terms of optical performance, and with real build quality and autofocus gains compared to the previous iteration of this lens.
 It’s a really solid choice for low-light DSLR photography.